ozataman/snap-extension-session/README.md

 It is yet to be seen if this is effective and/or efficient - any feedback would be appreciated.

+## Usage Example

+Let's add a user id to our session and persist it:

+    import qualified Data.Map as M

+    ...

+    myHandler = do
+      s <- getSession
+      let newSession = M.insert "user_id" "1456" s
+      setSession s
+      render "pages/myPage"

+The "user_id" field will now be available in this user's session until we delete it or expire the session.

 ## Backends